 Many of our competitors have greater financial, marketing and management resources than we do.
 In addition, we may not be aware of other companies that may be planning to enter the property catastrophe reinsurance market or of existing companies which may be planning to raise additional capital.
-We also have recently seen the creation of alternative products from capital market which could impact the demand for traditional catastrophe reinsurance.
+We also have recently seen the creation of alternative products from capital market participants that are intended to compete with reinsurance products and which could impact the demand for traditional catastrophe reinsurance.
 We cannot predict what effect any of these developments may have on our businesses.